vkoskiv/c-ray/README.md

 `rayIntersectsWithSphere()` takes a `lightRay`, a `sphere` and the current `t` value, and returns true if intersected.

 `rayIntersectsWithSphereTemp()` is a newer function that sets shading information into a given `intersection` struct, just like `intersectsWithNode`.
 It uses `rayIntersectsWithSphere` internally.

-Currently, the scene is defined in a central place in the code: The `testBuild()` function in `scene.c:201` I want to implement a config parser, or a launcher to set these in the future.

 ## Tests